LC5273/FireStorm-Game-Engine/README.md

 # FireStorm  🔥
 ![licence](https://img.shields.io/github/license/LC5273/FireStorm-Game-Engine)

-  FireStorm is a basic 2D game engine, build using OpenGL and designed especially for windows.
+  A game engine is a software development environment designed for building video games.
+I created a basic 2D game engine using OpenGL and offered support for the Windows platform only.

 ## Preview

 ![image](/FireStorm/Images/preview.png "Alien Invaders")